circonus-labs/python-circonusapi/README.md

 # Circonus API Client Library

-The `circonusapi` python module contains two classes:
+The `circonusapi` python module contains thress classes:

+- CirconusAPI

 - CirconusData

-- CirconusAPI
+- CirconusSubmit

 The CirconusAPI class contains methods to manage the Circonus Account (e.g. create checks, graphs, etc).
-The CirconusData class contains higher-level methods for working with data.
-In particular it comes with a CAQL data fetching method, that returns Pandas DataFrames.
+The CirconusData class contains higher-level methods for fetching data.
+In particular it comes with a method that returns CAQL results as Pandas DataFrames.
+The CirconusSubmit class contains methods for submitting data to Circonus via a JSON HTTPTrap.

 ## Changelog

+### 0.5.0 2020-02-07

+- Add CirconusSubmit class

 ### 0.4.0 2020-01-17